kshyju/techiesweb.net/_posts/2021-05-15-an_alternative_to_linq_intersect_any.md

 The `Intersect` method returns an Enumerable collection(deferred execution).
 So If the `Any` method returns `True`, it won't execute the code for remaining elements in second collection.

 In my case, All I care about is finding out whether we have a common element present between these 2 collections.
 We could do this just with a nested for loop without allocating the HashSet.
-We could also eliminate the hash generation during the Remove method call.
-So I ended up with this extension method.
+We could also eliminate the hash generation during the `Remove` method call.
+I wrote an extension method like below which uses 2 simple for loops.

 <script src="https://gist.github.com/kshyju/d1903a06b84263de4a458f7046247dab.js?file=Blog2021MyIntersectAnyExtension.cs"></script>